Michael-Waldie/Senior-Research-SQLIA/README.md

 # Senior-Research-SQLIA
-This is my senior research about comparing the different detection and prevention methods for SQLIA SQL Injection Attacks are a threat to databases around the world.
+This is my senior research about comparing the different detection and prevention methods for SQLIA.
+SQL Injection Attacks are a threat to databases around the world.
 While they have been a simple attack to prevent methods should be tested to make sure that a company is not using a inerior method.

 To test these methods they will be tested on:
     Detection and prevention time.